-Programme BSc (Hons) Occupational Therapy Awarding Body/Institution University of Essex Teaching Institution University of Essex Professional accreditation by Health and Care Professions Council (HCPC) ······································ Royal College of Occupational Therapists (RCOT) Final Award BSc (Hons) Occupational Therapy with eligibility to apply for registration as an Occupational Therapist with the HCPC and RCOT as a professional member.
+Programme BSc (Hons) Occupational Therapy Awarding Body/Institution University of Essex Teaching Institution University of Essex Professional accreditation by Health and Care Professions Council (HCPC) Royal College of Occupational Therapists (RCOT) Final Award BSc (Hons) Occupational Therapy with eligibility to apply for registration as an Occupational Therapist with the HCPC and RCOT as a professional member.
 NQF Level 6 Full time / part time/Apprenticeship Apprenticeship Programme Title BSc (Hons) Occupational Therapy Relevant QAA Subject Benchmark Group(s) FHEQ level 6 descriptors Other Reference Points The programme is informed by the Quality Assurance Agency (QAA) Framework for Higher Education Qualifications in England, Wales, and Northern Ireland (2014).
 There is not a QAA Subject benchmark for Occupational Therapy.
 Health care programmes - occupational therapy RCOT learning and development standards for Pre-registration Education.
-HCPC Standards of Education and Training HCPC Standards of Proficiency - Occupational Therapists Publication/Revision Date April 2021 Admissions Criteria Relevant foundation degree or equivalent level 5 qualification (A Portfolio of Prior Learning would be subject to the University's Accreditation of Prior (Experiential) Learning process) Current employment within a relevant professional practice setting with agreement from the employer to be supported.
-Evidence of recent study (within the last 5 years) English and Maths (For example, GCSE grade A-C/4-9, or a level 2 functional skills in English and Maths or Level 2 Adult literacy and Adult Numeracy) Alongside academic criteria, applicants need to demonstrate knowledge of the scope of Occupational Therapy and practice settings, together with effective communication.
-Disclosure and Barring Service (DBS) and occupational health clearance with relevant immunisations Applicants must be able to communicate in English to the standard equivalent to level 7 of the International English Language Testing System (IELTS), with no element below 6.5. we may also ask for IELTS wherever this is required.
+HCPC Standards of Education and Training HCPC Standards of Proficiency - Occupational Therapists Publication/Revision Date April 2021 Admissions Criteria Relevant foundation degree or equivalent level 5 qualification (A Portfolio of Prior Learning would be subject to the University's Accreditation of Prior (Experiential) Learning process) Current employment within a relevant professional practice setting with agreement from the employer to be supported. agreement from the employer to be supported.
+Evidence of recent study (within the last 5 years) English and Matha (For example, CCCF grade A C/4 0, or a level 0 English and Maths (For example, GCSE grade A-C/4-9, or a level 2 functional skills in English and Maths or Level 2 Adult literacy and Adult Numeracy) Alongside academic criteria, applicants need to demonstrate knowledge of the scope of Occupational Therapy and practice settings, together with effective communication.
+Disclosure and Barring Service (DBS) and occupational health clearance with relevant immunisations Applicants must be able to communicate in English to the standard equivalent to level 7 of the International English Language Testing System (IELTS), with no element below 6.5: we may also ask for IELTS wherever this is required.
 Evidence of a good command of English is a requirement of both Royal College of Occupational Therapists and Health and Care Professions Standards of Education and Training (standard 2.3).